boardfish/dissertation/contents/2-requirements-and-analysis.md

 how a ticket should be implemented until it is worked on, it could be ensured that the right tool for the job would be chosen.

-Kanban prioritises throughput and encourages a "culture of 'done'" by enforcing work-in-progress limits [@rehkopf2018kanban].
+Kanban prioritises throughput and encourages a *"culture of 'done'"* by enforcing work-in-progress limits [@rehkopf2018kanban].
 It is often employed when more flexibility is desired---this drove my decision to use is in spite of previous experience with Scrum.
-When defining personal deadlines, It was necessary to take the amount of time needed for work on this dissertation paper and my other modules into account.
+When defining personal deadlines, it was necessary to take the amount of time needed for work on this dissertation paper and my other modules into account.
 With this in mind, the scope for the project was limited to tackling the Must- and Should-Have tickets.
 These were defined as the development milestones.
 I aimed to work on the project for around a month and a half.

 Two to three weeks were devoted to each milestone.
 I figured that each milestone would take a similar amount of time---while Rails' built-in generators would